Chess clock: Description

 A chess clock consists of two adjacent clocks with buttons to stop one clock while starting the other, so that the two clocks never run simultaneously.
 The devices are used in chess and other two-player games where the players move in turn.
 The purpose is to keep track of the total time each player takes for their own moves, and ensure that neither player overly delays the game.

 Invented by Thomas Bright Wilson of Manchester Chess Club, the clocks were first used during competition at the London 1883 tournament.
 Chess clocks were first used extensively in tournament chess, and are often called game clocks.
-Their use has since spread to tournament Scrabble, shogi, Go, and nearly every competitive two-player board game, as well as other types of games.
+Their use has since spread to tournament Scrabble, shogi, Go, checkers, and nearly every competitive two-player board game, as well as other types of games.
 They have also been used in some legal settings where each side or party is allotted a specific amount of time for arguments.